mo3ly/Silkroad-Website/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-This project was my first venture into open-source and is designed to be a comprehensive web panel for Silkroad Online private servers.
+This project was my first venture into open-source back in 2017 and is designed to be a comprehensive web panel for Silkroad Online private servers.
 It is released on [ElitePvpers](https://www.elitepvpers.com/forum/sro-pserver-guides-releases/4242412-epic-release-new-website-alchemy-system.html).
 Although not yet fully complete, this web panel is packed with features to manage and enhance your Silkroad Online private server experience.

 **Disclaimer**: This project is still under development and might have some bugs or incomplete features.
 Feel free to contribute!